Innovation

 Ensuring a just and equitable transition to a low-carbon economy is at the forefront of discussions that are unfolding at the federal, state, and local level.
 With nearly 40% of our energy-related emissions tied to operating our commercial, institutional and residential buildings, we are working toward solutions to rapidly deliver deep gains in energy efficiency, as well as clean electricity, and beneficial electrification.
 Building retrofits and equipment upgrades are widely recognized as savers, but most people are surprised to learn that buildings are full of hidden operational savings potential that can be uncovered with smart building software.

-Facility managers and building owners are now reaping tremendous savings with energy management and information systems (EMIS) technology that provide analytics and control optimization to deliver no/low-cost savings, and health indoor air quality all year round – and with rapid payback.
+Facility managers and building owners are now reaping tremendous savings with energy management and information systems (EMIS) technology that provide analytics and control optimization to deliver no/low-cost savings, and healthy indoor air quality all year round – and with rapid payback.
 We are also using these technologies to coordinate building energy use and power demand with a low-carbon electricity supply, maximizing the use of energy at times of day when electrons are cleanest and most abundant.
 The future of buildings is smart, connected, and dynamic, and we are excited for recent advances in the state of smart building technology that are transforming how we operate our buildings.

 Tianzhen Hong, PhD, PE, LEED AP, is a senior scientist with the Building Technology and Urban Systems Division of Lawrence Berkeley National Laboratory.
 He holds a PhD in Building Science and BEng in HVACR from Tsinghua University, China.
 His research focuses on modeling and analysis of technologies, designs, and occupant behavior to improve buildings and communities for energy efficiency, demand flexibility, and climate resilience.